 SNAPS + RYE celebrates fresh, sustainable produce, supporting British suppliers but also import the best selection of authentic Danish food + drinks including Helt honey, Lakrids liquorice and Sealand Birk birch sap juice.
 A contemporary – and delicious – corner of Denmark in London.

-Blåbär is a lifestyle and design shop with additional café, its name meaning ‘blueberry’, set along Lacy Road in Putney, southwest London.
+Blåbär is a lifestyle and design shop with additional café, its name meaning ‘blueberry’ in Swedish, set along Lacy Road in Putney, southwest London.
 A British-Swedish partnership from Sandra Linnea West and Oliver Goodier, who fuse their individual experiences into this New Nordic space in Putney (and an online shop, too).

 Why the addition of a café?
-You know by now they are one of the focal points of Nordic culture.
+You know by now they are one of the focal points of Nordic culture – the Scandinavian culture often revolves around strong coffee and well-made cakes, so why not?
 Goodier and West suggest you “come to relax for a few hours in our upstairs living room, do some work, watch passersby, or grab a coffee to go”.

 The organic & Fairtrade coffee and tea come from Stockholm’s Johan & Nyström whilst whole, clean food & treats come served on plates & in cups which are from their shop.
 Many of the materials have been bought over and re-used from Sandra’s family country home in Sweden.
 The idea is to create an environment to inspire and provide a full Nordic experience, which you can then take home.